CreativeDevelopments/CDHandler/CONTRIBUTING.md

-# If you would like to contribute to CDHandler.
-Please follow the steps below:
+# If you would like to contribute to CDHandler, please follow the steps below:

 1. Fork our Repository, you can do that [here](https://github.com/CreativeDevelopments/CDHandler)
 2. Make your changes